eebette/bank_scrapers/README.md

 # Drivers

-These are all written in Python using the Selenium driver and, for the most part, try to simulate the real user experience/workflow as seen in the eyes of the website provider.
+These are all written in Python using the Playwright driver and, for the most part, try to simulate the real user experience/workflow as seen in the eyes of the website provider.

 ## BECU